 But wait, aren’t all video game voice actors freelancers?
 True, but many who ply their trade in the video game industry already belong to a union or guild.
 Out-and-out international freelancers are generally less bound by strictures.
 This can be good or bad for rates, depending on the gigs you land.

 I mentioned above that there’s no one-size-fits-all approach to video game voice over rates.
 This applies exponentially to true freelancers; they’re mostly able to negotiate a flat fee with their employer that stays more-or-less the same regardless of the gig.
 Sure, many game companies will probably try to offer fair rates if they’re needing challenging work.
 After all, fair rates tend to attract better professionals, and no one likes being short-changed.

 So, in a way, it’s even harder to calculate what you’ll be making.
-If you’re just starting, you might be seeing “reasonable” prices as low as $20 per 1,000 recorded words on Upwork.
+If you’re just starting, you might be seeing “reasonable” prices as low as $20 per 1,000 recorded words on many freelancing platforms.
 You may think “I can say that really quickly” but you’re probably not factoring recording time, retakes, editing, and re-dos.
 No one said it was easy to get your start as a video game guy or gal!

 A Happy Medium: Internet Studios

 Another way to get great video game voice over rates is by joining a studio.
 Right now there are plenty of hubs or online platforms that offer constant work for pros new and old.
 The great thing about these is that you can set your own rates, as long as they’re within reason.
 The platform will automatically add their commission on top of your rates to round out the total the client sees.